piyushKumar-1/euler-hs/README.md

 The idea is to have IORef, MVar or TVar defined outside the flows and use it in flows to store data.

-You can't create any of these within the Flow monad because there is no such interface in the language, and the RunIO method can't return a created variable.
+It is preferable to create any of these outside of the Flow monad as the `runIO` method can't return a created variable.
 Let's elaborate.

 This code will work, but it's kinda useless because doesn't allow to expose the internal IORef state: